What Is Social Advertising?

 LinkedIn users can be targeted based on language, demographics, geographic location, title, company size, job experience, industry, education, and interests.

 Types of LinkedIn Ads

 Companies can advertise via Sponsored content (news feed), Sponsored InMail, and/or text ads.
-Ad formats include single image, video, carousel image, message, text, and dynamic.
+Ad formats include a single image, video, carousel image, message, text, and dynamic.

 Pinterest Targeting Capabilities

-Advertisers can target customers, people who’ve engaged their brand on Pinterest, previous website visitors, and/or “act alike” audiences based on their interests, Pinterest search keywords (with tools such as match types, negative keywords, and search term reports), demographics, location, language(s), and digital device(s).
+Advertisers can target customers, people who’ve engaged their brand on Pinterest, previous website visitors, and/or “act-alike” audiences based on their interests, Pinterest search keywords (with tools such as match types, negative keywords, and search term reports), demographics, location, language(s), and digital device(s).

 Types of Pinterest Ads

 Note: When users pin these ads to their boards, the ads’ “Promoted” tags disappear.